Britney Spears Fast Facts

 February 10, 2026 – TMZ reports Spears has sold the rights to her music catalog to music publisher Primary Wave for approximately $200 million.

-March 4, 2026 – Is arrested on suspicion of driving under the influence, according to California Highway Patrol.
+March 4, 2026 – Spears is arrested on suspicion of driving under the influence, according to California Highway Patrol.
 On April 13 the AP reports that Spears has voluntarily entered a substance abuse treatment facility.
 According to the Ventura County District Attorney’s Office, Spears is charged on April 30 with driving under the influence of drugs and alcohol.
+On May 4, Spears pleads guilty to a lesser charge that will allow her to avoid jail.

 The-CNN-Wire